 Lomotil (diphenoxylate with atropine)

-Lomotil is a prescription medication for diarrhea, however, Lomotil has not been studied in patients with IBS.1 The active ingredient in Lomotil, diphenoxylate, acts on the smooth muscle of the intestinal tract, inhibiting excessive movement and slowing intestinal transit.
+Lomotil is a prescription drug for diarrhea.
+However, Lomotil has not been studied in people with IBS.1 The active ingredient in Lomotil, diphenoxylate, acts on the smooth muscle of the intestinal tract, inhibiting excessive movement and slowing intestinal transit.
 Lomotil is potentially addictive, and atropine is added to the compound to discourage deliberate overdose.2,5

 Lomotil comes in an oral solution or capsule (2.5 mg).
 Patients are generally prescribed 5 mg every 6 hours, not to exceed 20 mg daily.5 Overdose is possible and can lead to serious symptoms, including a blockage in the bowel, coma, hallucinations, slow breathing or breathing that has stopped.
 If an overdose occurs, call for emergency medical help immediately.6

-Prevalite is a prescription medication that binds to the excess bile acid in the intestines so it can pass out of the body.7 Prevalite may be considered for the treatment of diarrhea with IBS after patients have tried Imodium (Loperamide).8 It comes in a powder that must be mixed with fluids or food and can be taken before or with meals.
+Prevalite is a prescription drug that binds to the excess bile acid in the intestines so it can pass out of the body.7 Prevalite may be considered for the treatment of diarrhea with IBS after people have tried Imodium (loperamide).8 It comes in a powder that must be mixed with fluids or food and can be taken before or with meals.

 Welchol is a tablet taken by mouth with meals.
 Side effects may include gas, constipation, nausea, diarrhea, abdominal pain, weakness or muscle pain.
-If a patient experiences severe abdominal pain with or without nausea and vomiting, they should contact their doctor immediately.11
+If a person experiences severe abdominal pain with or without nausea and vomiting, they should contact their doctor immediately.11

-Other Treatment Options for IBS
+Other treatment options for IBS

-Most patients with IBS find a combination of treatment approaches work best to manage their symptoms.
+Most people with IBS find a combination of treatment approaches work best to manage their symptoms.
 Other treatment options to consider include adding fiber or probiotics, making dietary changes, reducing stress, adding exercise, or using complementary or alternative treatments.